We use our proprietary methodology to produce these rankings. Learn more →

 4. Develop Reading Strategies

 School requires reading.
-Reading can be your friend.
 Developing a facility for reading will be one of the most important aspects of your intellectual life, in school and after.

 • Read at short intervals.
 If it's academic writing, allot about 45 minutes to reading non-stop, and then take a break.
 Your brain will need a chance to assimilate what you've read.